hmac/kite/README.md

 Kite doesn't support typeclasses in the traditional sense.
 Instead, it takes the [Scrap Your Typeclasses](http://www.haskellforall.com/2012/05/scrap-your-type-classes.html) philosophy and extends it with some extra tooling.
-Typeclasses in Kite are just record types, like this:
+If you're familiar with how typeclasses work in Scala or Agda, it's basically the same approach.
+Typeclasses in Kite are just record types like this:
 ```haskell
 type Eq a = Eq { eq : a -> a -> Bool }